Skip to main content

 Enriching Movie Descriptions with LLMs

 In this tutorial, we'll show you how to use Shaped Transforms to enrich a dataset with powerful, generated content.
-For this scenario, we'll take a simple table of movies and use a Large Language Model (LLM) to create clean, consistent, and engaging descriptions—perfect for powering search and recommendations use-cases.
+For this scenario, we'll take a simple table of movies and use a Large Language Model (LLM) to create clean, consistent, and engaging fatures—perfect for powering search and recommendations use-cases.

 The best part?
 We'll be doing all of this directly from the Shaped dashboard, with no coding required.